 First thing’s first, professional contractors will have everything they need in check.
 Equipment like boards to walk on if needed, tape measure, flashlights, adequate head protection, safety glasses, gloves, etc.

 Professionals will also make sure to check if the attic they will be inspecting has vermiculite insulation.
 This insulation which is made out of lightweight, pea-size, flaky gray mineral (vermiculite) may contain asbestos.
-This means that if your home is insulated with this material, it can be tested for asbestos.
+This means that if your home is insulated with this material, it should be tested for asbestos.

 Once you your home has tested asbestos free.
 Your contractor will do a quick check for insulation levels.
 This is a simple check, mainly consists of looking across the attic.
 If it’s level is below the attic floor joists, you will probably need to add more of it.
 If you cannot see any of the beams because the insulation is above them, that means you likely have enough insulation.
 Don’t forget; it’s also important that the insulation is evenly laid out with no low spots.
 If it is not evenly distributed, cost-effectiveness, heat gain, and loss capabilities may also suffer.